opral/monorepo/rfcs/002-tech-stack.md

 ## Choices

 A monolith architecture has been chosen.
 The website and editor are co-developed in one codebase to increase development speed and reduce maintenance effort.
+For example, the monolith architecture enables the usage of sessions that store GitHub access tokens.
+Inlang does not require a dedicated auth system as no user data is stored.
+The need for a dedicated auth systems (and database) will surely arise.
+For now, it seems easier to leverage one server with sessions for authorization without the need to stitch microservices together.

 Framework: [SolidJS](https://www.solidjs.com/)
 Metaframework: [Vite Plugin SSR](https://vite-plugin-ssr.com/)